 Each Google Authenticator Code will need to be backed up individually.
 Therefore, if you do not have screenshots of your QR code or your backup/secret keys, you will need to re-enable the google authenticator app from within the security settings on each site to be provided with these again.

 Restoring these on your google authenticator app will take a little longer than the above process for Gmail.
 You’ll probably need to do a manual entry from your google authenticator app and enter in the backup/secret keys that you’ve then got.

 How to Restore Google Authenticator Onto A New Phone Using Backup

-The below steps will show you how to restore your google authenticator on a new phone once you have received your QR code or backup/secret codes.
+The below steps will show you how to restore your google authenticator app on a new phone once you have received your QR code or backup/secret codes.

 Restoring Gmail Using Backup Codes

 When you have your new Android phone or iPhone, you’ll need to download Google Authenticator onto your new phone, which can be found in the App Store or Google Play.

 Once you have downloaded and installed Google Authenticator, launch Gmail.